gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 If you have git installed, try running `git status` from the terminal.
 If you have pending changes, try stashing or committing those changes or switching branches, and see if that allows you to load the repo in GitKraken Client.

-On Windows machines, it is possible that a file path became [too long](https://support.gitkraken.com/start-here/preferences/#longpaths-windows-only).

 There could also be an issue with the directory path itself.
 Try cloning this repository to a different local directory.